Iasa-Global/btabok/pages/top_menu/get_started_m.md

 ---
 title: Get Started
-tags: [business_capabilities, business, getting_started]
 keywords:
+sidebar: mydoc_sidebar
+toc: false
+permalink: get_started_m.html
+folder: top_menu
 summary: "In today’s fast-changing business environment the ability to innovate quickly is needed to survive."
-sidebar: mydoc_sidebar
-permalink: get_started_cm.html
-folder: btabok
 ---

 “I think it’s my adventure, my trip, my journey, and I guess my attitude is, let the chips fall where they may.”